Know the Issues

 3. New Jersey must address the workforce issue to ensure service delivery will continue for the individuals with intellectual and developmental disabilities who depend on it.

-A $1.25 wage increase to all direct support professionals, every year for the next five years, will combat the hiring and retention crisis facing our state.
+A $1.25 wage increase for all direct support professionals, every year for the next five years, will combat the hiring and retention crisis facing our state.
 Without an increase, services will be jeopardized.
 Those who rely on DSPs to live successful lives in the community may no longer receive the assistance they require.